 The first time I went to New Orleans was back in 2003, when I was a freshman in high school.
-I had stayed in the band and marching band, even though I was well aware of how uncool it was and how it could tarnish my reputation for the years to come, just go I could go on a trip.
+I had been a part of the school band and marching band, even though I was well aware of how uncool it was and how it could tarnish my reputation for the years to come, just so I could go on a trip.
 (This tended to be a trend I have had throughout my life; I will do just about anything for a trip.)
-The trip was planned to happen during our spring break and the conductors decided to go there since New Orleans is a city known for music and we were going to be marching in one of their holiday parades.
+The trip was happening during our spring break and the band conductors decided on New Orleans because it is known for being a music capital and we were going to be marching in one of their holiday parades.

-Fast forward to the year 2016 and I had planned a trip for my boyfriend and I to go.
-He mentioned he wanted to go to New Orleans because it is the set of many of his vampire shows such as True Blood and The Originals.
-For this reason, we went and I coordinated it to coincide with with my spring break and Easter weekend.
+Fast forward to the year 2016 and I had planned a trip for my boyfriend and I. He mentioned he was interested in going to New Orleans because it is the set of many of his vampire shows such as True Blood and The Originals.
+For this reason, we went and I coordinated it to coincide with my spring break and Easter weekend.
 Before we left he requested a full itinerary of what we would be doing each day so I did my best to plan what I remembered to be the best of NOLA.

-In my first trip I remember going to Mardi Gras World, which is basically a garage for the old Mardi Gras floats and some costumes to dress up in.
+On my first trip, I remember going to Mardi Gras World, which is basically a garage for the old Mardi Gras floats and some costumes to dress up in.
 Even at 14 years old I wasn’t that impresses so I crossed that off of the list for this year’s trip.
 I also remember a visit to Oak Alley Plantation.
-I knew that my boyfriend who has little to no interest in history wouldn’t want to spend time here so I went on to the next thing.
+I knew that my boyfriend, who has little to no interest in history, wouldn’t want to spend time here so I went on to the next thing.
 I thought maybe a swamp tour where we could see alligators floating along our boat might be more up his alley, but he nixed that too.

 I began to get frustrated when planning because I rarely research as much as I did before traveling.
 Usually when I go someplace I just walk around and find things to do, but I knew this time it would have to be different.
 And even though I made an extensive plan of what we would be doing, we did little according to that plan.
 C’est la vie!